Lyr-7D1h/rasprem/readme.md

-# Rasprem - Raspberry Remote
+# RaspRem - Raspberry Remote

 Made and tested with Raspberry pi zero W

 Always wanted access to a network without sitting there with your laptop the whole day.
 Then this project is just for you!

-You can configure the pi through an Wireless Access Point with the name configured.
+You can configure the pi through an Wireless Access Point.
+Here you fill in the credentials you want the pi to connect  to .
 Setup the pi through a web interface.
 Leave the pi in the targeted network and use the pi as connection to the network.